How Do You Prove Negligence in a Slip and Fall Case?

 Slip and fall accidents often boil down to how a property owner responds to a hazard on their premises.
-If they failed to address a danger in a reasonable amount of time, a New York slip and fall lawyer from our team might be able to help you hold them accountable.
+If they failed to address a danger in a reasonable amount of time, the New York City slip and fall lawyers from our team might be able to help you hold them accountable.

 Common factors in slip and fall accidents